mvolkmann/blog/src/dart.md

 main() => print(add(2, 3)); // 5
 ```

-Functions can have both positional and named parameters.
+Functions can have both positional and named parameters
-All positional parameters must preceded the named ones.

-Positional parameters can be required or optional.
+and each of these can be required or optional.
-All required positional parameters must appear before the optional ones.
+The order of these in both function declarations and calls to functions
+must be required positional parameters,
+followed by optional positional parameters,
+followed by named parameters in any order.

 Required positional parameters cannot be given default values.
-Optional positional parameters must appear inside square brackets.
+Optional positional parameters must appear inside square brackets
+after the required positional parameters.
 They must either have a default value or an optional type (ending with `?`).

 In the following example, `req1` and `req2` are required parameters